FIVE Condos at 5 St. Joseph

 Partner

-Select Awards
+Selected Awards

-2011 – Building Industry and Land Development Association BILD Awards, Best Building Design
+2011 – Building Industry and Land Development Association, BILD Awards, Best Building Design

-2011 – Building Industry and Land Development Association BILD Awards Project of the Year —High-Rise
+2011 – Building Industry and Land Development Association, BILD Awards, Project of the Year, High-Rise

 "HPA have demonstrated their commitment to high quality design solutions as well as possessing the management and coordination skills to deliver large, complex urban projects."

-—Gary Switzer, CEO, MOD Developments
+Gary Switzer, CEO, MOD Developments